bdegoy/oauthsd-phpbb/README.md

 - <a href="https://oa.dnc.global/web/110">English (en)</a>
 - <a href="https://oa.dnc.global/web/68">Français (fr)</a>

 Please note that phpBB uses the Lusitanian/PHPoAuthLib library to implement SSO with OIDC.
-You need to install the OAuthSD Service for Lusitanian / PHPoAuthLib.
+We will help you install the OAuthSD Service for Lusitanian / PHPoAuthLib.

 More on OAuthSD OpenID Connect Server :
 - <a href="https://oa.dnc.global/web/-en-.html">English (en)</a>